dbmdz/solr-ocrhighlighting/docs/external_storage.md

 To get around this limitation, you have two options:

 1. [Encode the input documents in ASCII](#ascii) (= always one byte per character) and format non-ASCII codepoints as XML character entities (i.e. `ſ` becomes `&#383;`)
 2. [Leave the input documents in UTF-8](#utf8) and store the byte offset for every term in the Solr index

-**Option #1 is the recommended way**: It only requires a slight modification to your input documents with no effects on other consumers and offer the best experience.
+**Option #1 is the recommended way**: It only requires a slight modification to your input documents with no effects on other consumers and offers the best experience.

 ## Document resolving